Not Angels, Children of God

-When I think about the cultural concept of ethereal beings who watch over me, whether floating around me or watching down from somewhere above, it brings the question of where exactly these beings would be.
-I have the hope my baby is present with the Lord.
-In precise location, she is near Him.
-She is with Him.
+When I think about the cultural concept of angels as unattached, ethereal beings who “watch over me,” whether floating around me or looking down from somewhere above, it introduces uncertainty to mind of where my child would be—if like a guardian angel.
+This lack of precision would be disconcerting.
+Rather, I have the hope my baby is present with the Lord.
+In precise location, she is with Him.
 She is in the light of His presence.
 She knows no evil or sorrow.
 There is nowhere better in all of creation for her to be than where she is presently residing.

 (6) Assurance as Mothers